OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ## Previous progress

 In a blog post on [unwinnable seeds in _Slay the Spire_](https://forgottenarbiter.github.io/Is-Every-Seed-Winnable/), ForgottenArbiter outlined a detailed approach to the problem of finding an unwinnable seed.
-They take _unwinnable_ to describe any run of _Slay the Spire_ that cannot be won by any sequence of decisions allowed by the base game (ignoring glitches).
+We take _unwinnable_ to describe any run of _Slay the Spire_ that cannot be won by any sequence of decisions allowed by the base game (ignoring glitches).
 Since the random number generation of _Spire_ is determined uniquely by the run seed, the player can replay a seed repeatedly, playing cards in slightly different orders, to maintain health and eventually win the run, even if the individual decisions made are unintuitive.

 By analyzing card the optimal cases of card draw and deck shuffling, Arbiter proved that Silent's starting deck loses against Lagavulin on Ascension 18+, even with perfect card play and deck shuffling.
 The argument completely ignores damage dealt to the player and focuses entirely on the lose condition: after 3 of Lagavulin's debuff turns (-2 dexterity and -2 strength), the player can no longer deal damage.
 If the player reaches a fight against Lagavulin without improving the damage of their starter deck, they lose the run.
 With this in mind, he formulated the following criteria when searching for unwinnable seeds.